Joggins: History

 The Joggins area was well known in the 19th and early 20th century for the quarrying of limestone grinding wheels, lumber, fishing and dairy production.
 The Bay of Fundy also boosts a rich tradition of shipbuilding.
 In the 1800s, wooden coastal schooners were built on the shore to carry coal and mill stones to the United States.
 Several of the older homes in the Joggins area display the sturdy, practical, yet handsome woodworking of craftsmen trained in shipbuilding.
 Many of the beaches along the Bay of Fundy are still littered with stone ballast from the hulls of old ships.
 Today in addition to tourism, the area is known for the commercial cultivation of wild blueberries and agricultural food processing.

 The roads and bridges to Joggins were improved in the 1980s and 1990s and area has become popular for tourism, summer homes and retirees.
 Joggins is a destination on the Nova Scotia Economic and Rural Development and Tourism Glooscap Trail, a spectacular twisting drive of soaring cliffs and deep valleys along the Bay of Fundy.
 Mi'kmaq legend tells of the a mythical transformer, Glooscap, who created Nova Scotia and controlled the great tides with his magical powers.
 The Bay of Fundy has the highest tides in the world.
 Visitors can walk on the ocean floor at low tide, or go rafting on the tidal bore.
 The high tides have shaped the landscape into one of singular beauty; pristine beaches, dramatic rock outcrops, sea cliffs, waterfalls, and rugged forests.
 The Joggins area is ecologically diverse and rich in wildlife.
 Eagles, osprey, and moose are common sights.
 In the fall the area is popular with birdwatchers; the rich marshes, originally diked by the Acadians in the 1600s, attract hundreds of thousands of migrating birds.

 Joggins has been known for its fossils since the early 19th century.
 The fossils are found in the exposed Pennsylvanian coal seams in the cliffs that overlook the shore.
-The fossils consist mainly of ferns, prehistoric trees and early sea life.
+The fossils consist mainly of Late Carboniferous seed ferns, lycopsids, horsetail, early tetrapods and sea life.
 The daily high tide erodes the cliff, the stone fossils fall out of the coal and are left on the shore when the tide recedes.
 Fossils have also been found in the area deep shaft mines and in drilling core samples hundreds of feet down.
 Joggins is one of the easiest places in the world to find early Pennsylvanian coal fossils.
 In 2008, the Joggins Fossil Cliffs were designated as a UNESCO natural heritage site.